root-project/root/tree/ntuple/v7/doc/specifications.md

 | 0x03     | The field is the parent of a variant                                     |
 | 0x04     | The field represents an unsplit object serialized with the ROOT streamer |

-The flags field can have one of the following bits set:
+The flags field can have any of the following bits set:

 | Bit      | Meaning                                                                    |
 |----------|----------------------------------------------------------------------------|